Cirino History, Family Crest & Coats of Arms

 - Antonio Cirino, aged 14, who landed in America from Campobasso, Italy, in 1908

-- Antonio Cirino, aged 31, who emigrated to the United States from Furnari, Italy, in 1909
+- Antonio Cirino, aged 31, who immigrated to the United States from Furnari, Italy, in 1909

-- Antonio Cirino, aged 19, who emigrated to the United States from Matrice, Campobetto, Italy, in 1910
+- Antonio Cirino, aged 19, who immigrated to the United States from Matrice, Campobetto, Italy, in 1910

 - Antonius Cirino, aged 29, who landed in America from Cerriasini, Italy, in 1911

-- Bartolomea Cirino, aged 29, who emigrated to America from Cashogiovanni, Sicily, in 1913
+- Bartolomea Cirino, aged 29, who immigrated to America from Cashogiovanni, Sicily, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)